0RaMsY0/MusBleep/README.md

 | large   |	1550 M     |	 x        |	   ✓         |
 | large-v2|	1550 M     |	 x        |	   ✓         |

-> **_Note_**: Keep in mind that going for a large or large-v2 model will require a lot of ressources so we recommend to use small, or medium model, but of course if you have a machine that is capable of running those large models you can go for it.
+> **_Note_**: Keep in mind that opting for a large or large-v2 model will require a significant amount of resources.
+Therefore, we recommend using a small or medium model.
+However, if you have a machine capable of running those large models, you can go for it.

 # Usage